jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Rosemary**:
 Probably it will look not only different region to region, but probably it will look different in terms  Vulnerable people, seniors, older Canadians will probably be living under different restrictions than other people for some time because they are the ones most susceptible.
 So you can see a ramping down of measures and maybe parks will open to kick around a  But restaurants only open at 50%capacity.
-We are seeing some of that happening in other parts of the world and so that gives US some indications of what that might look like.
+We are seeing some of that happening in other parts of the world and so that gives us some indications of what that might look like.
 Dr. Tam was not there today   say they remain cautiously optimistic about what they are seeing.
 But again, I think everyone is saying we can't let go now because then everything thatwe've done for past four or five weeks will be lost, potentially.